signaldust/dust-toolkit/README.md

 Any pull-requests must compile as C++11 and should not contain excessive long lines of source code (aim at ~80 characters), tab-characters are strictly forbidden and `struct` should be used in place of `class` whenever possible.
+Why these weird conventions?
+Because I'm weird.

 ## Where to start?